The Future of Healthcare is Predictive

 You can already see this happening in the consumer wearable market with their sleep and recovery scores.
 Inevitably, they will want to implement predictive features that make reccomendations and are more forward looking.

-On the clinical side, the literature on AI in medicine is also exploding.
+On the clinical side, the literature on AI in medicine is also steadily growing.

 And these aren’t just research papers.
 Last year, Eric Topol reviewed and highlighted the many ways data and AI are already starting to transform healthcare (see “Medical Forecasting”).